tendermint/tendermint/docs/rfc/rfc-020-onboarding-projects.rst

 onboarding buddy.
 This will help make sure that these issues are still relevant, help you get any context, underatnding known pitfalls, and to confirm a high level approach or design (if relevant.)
-On-boarding buddies should be prepared to do some design work or at
+On-boarding buddies should be prepared to do some design work before someone joins the team.

-These descriptions that
-follow provide some basic background and attempt to describe the user stories and the potential impact of these project.
+The descriptions that follow provide some basic background and attempt to describe the user stories and the potential impact of these project.

 E2E Test Systems
 ~~~~~~~~~~~~~~~~